 Often known as “needlepoint lace,” needle lace is a term referring to the technique in which the lace is made of entirely needle work; it developed in the 15th century and then became very popular throughout the 16th century.

-The Metropolitan Museum of Art has a fragment (Fig. 1) of a very early depiction of needle lace.
-This is one style of lace in the 15th century, as Melinda Watt explains:
+The Metropolitan Museum of Art has a strip (Fig. 1) of early needle lace from the 16th century.
+This is one style of early lace, as Melinda Watt explains: